ihimawan/WalmartTicketingSystem/README.md

-# Walmart Ticketing System - Restful Web Service
+# Walmart Ticketing System - RESTful Web Service

 This project is a Spring Boot Restful application that allows users to see the status of a certain venue, obtain and hold the 'best seats' (the definition of 'best seats' will be discussed later in the document), as well as reserve held seats.
 The assumption is that the user can only interact through the RESTful API's, with little to no interaction with the database.
 Therefore, the information output from the endpoints shall be made as comprehensive as possible.